Hungarian History: a brief summary of the history of the Hungarians

 Turkish and Austrian invasions

-The last super successful megastar of a Hungarian king was Mathias (of 1000 Ft bank note fame), who lived in a Renaissance court – and this is true – some ultra nationalist-leaning people think he would have discovered America had he not died in 1490,two years too early!
+The last super successful megastar in Hungarian history was king was Mathias (of 1000 Ft bank note fame), who lived in a Renaissance court – and this is true – some ultra nationalist-leaning people think he would have discovered America had he not died in 1490,two years too early!
 Not long after the country fell apart quite literally: The Turkish took the southern part, and the Austrians the West – the only independent part was Transylvania, in today’s Romania, where even today the largest Hungarian population outside Hungary resides.

 The upside?
 The Austrians gave us Wiener schnitzel, and the Turkish built baths – some of which are still in use today.
+We recommend you read the best thermal baths in Budapest.

 Turks out, Habsburgs in